-Nature’s Variety Instinct Raw Frozen Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.
+Nature’s Variety Instinct raw frozen diets receives the Advisor’s top rating of 5 stars.

-The Nature’s Variety instinct Raw Frozen product line includes eight raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Variety Instinct product line includes seven raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

-Depending upon the recipe, some are available as medallions, patties or bites.
+Depending on the recipe, some are available as bites, medallions, patties and chubs.

 The following is a list of recipes available at the time of this review.